preservim/nerdtree/README.markdown

 ## Frequently Asked Questions

 ### How do I open NERDTree automatically when Vim starts up?
 Add one of these code blocks to your vimrc.
+Each one is slightly different, as described in the `" Comment lines`.
+Use these examples to come up with your own customization behaviours.

 ```vim
 " Start NERDTree and leave the cursor in it.
 autocmd VimEnter * NERDTree